UserNames (Spring/JDBC)

 ...

-As we’re making use of Spring here, we inject a PlatformTransactionManager and a JdbcTemplate here in order to communicate with the database in a transactional way.
+here in order to communicate with the database in a transactional way.

 Two remarks:

-1. As soon as your project uses the spring-boot-starter-jdbc dependency, Spring Boot will automatically provide you with a JDBC-aware PlatformTransactionManager.
+dependency, Spring Boot will automatically provide you with a JDBC-aware PlatformTransactionManager. - To ensure that the database communication participates in the managed transaction,

-2. To ensure that the database communication participates in the managed transaction, the database access mechanism must be also provided by Spring.
-Thus, we suggest using the JdbcTemplate.
+the database access mechanism must be also provided by Spring.
+Thus, we suggest using the

 Configuration

-The @SpringTransactional annotation provides various configuration options:
+annotation provides various configuration options:

 Updating the projection

-The two possible abstract base classes, AbstractSpringTxManagedProjection or AbstractSpringTxSubscribedProjection, both require the following methods to be implemented:
+both require the following methods to be implemented:

-public UUID factStreamPosition()read the last position in the Fact stream from the database
+public UUID factStreamPosition() | read the last position in the Fact stream from the database |

-public void factStreamPosition(@NonNull UUID factStreamPosition)write the current position of the Fact stream to the database
+public void factStreamPosition(@NonNull UUID factStreamPosition) | write the current position of the Fact stream to the database |

-public WriterToken acquireWriteToken(@NonNull Duration maxWait)coordinates write access to the projection, see here for details
+public WriterToken acquireWriteToken(@NonNull Duration maxWait) | coordinates write access to the projection, see here for details |

 The first two methods tell Factus how to read and write the Fact stream’s position from the database.